egedursun/bimod-lab/README.md

 - [X] Implement the File System tool for the file system manipulation features.
 - [ ] Implement the ML Model tool for the ML models usage features.
 - [ ] Implement the media storage features.
-  - [ ] Implement the media item description field for the upload staging section.
+  - [X] Implement the media item description field for the upload staging section.
-  - [ ] Implement the list media items page.
+  - [X] Implement the list media items page.
-  - [ ] Implement the list media items description field.
   - [ ] Implement the retrieval function for the assistant.
   - [ ] Implement the image interpretation tool.
   - [ ] Integrate the prompts.